gitpitch/gitpitch/README.md

 - GitPitch is a markdown presentation tool for MacOS, Linux, and Windows 10.
 - GitPitch Desktop lets you develop, preview, and present markdown presentations offline.
-- Using modular markdown to deliver modular decks...perfect for training and course content.
+- Using modular markdown to deliver modular decks.
 - Export your markdown presentations to PDF, PPTX, and HTML.
-- And publish and share your markdown presentations online at [gitpitch.com](https://gitpitch.com).
+- And publish and share your markdown presentations online.
 - To publish any deck just *git-push* to any repo on GitHub, GitLab, or Bitbucket.
-- And share it as a public, private, or password-protected slide deck on [gitpitch.com](https://gitpitch.com).
+- And share it as a public, private, or password-protected slide deck.

 <br>